 The Legendary Ghost and Dragon type from the Gen IV Sinnoh region, Giratina performs very well in this Raid.
-You'll want the Origin Forme because of its access to the best Ghost move in Pokémon Go: Shadow Ball.
-Paired with Shadow Claw, Giratina O will do super effective damage to Cresselia.
+You'll want Origin Forme Giratina because of its access to the best Ghost move in Pokémon Go: Shadow Ball.
+Paired with Shadow Claw, Giratina will do super effective damage to Cresselia.
 However, be prepared to go through a lot of Revives and Potions because Giratina takes double damage from both Fairy and Ice type attacks.
 Fortunately, Giratina has been available many times, so most players have at least one or two powered up for this fight.

 A Dark and Ice type Pokémon first encountered in the Sinnoh region of Gen IV, Weavile performs superbly against Cresselia.
 It resists her Psychic and Ice type moves, while taking double damage from Fairy type.
 Although it requires a Sinnoh Stone to evolve, its first stage Sneasal is common both as a spawn and as a Shadow Pokémon.
 If you're bringing a Weavile to this Raid, you'll want it to know Snarl and Foul Play.

 Gen I Legendary Mewtwo performs great against Cresselia.
 As a pure Psychic type, it resists Psychic type moves and has no weaknesses Cresselia can exploit.
 What really makes Mewtwo shine in this role, however, is access to Shadow Ball.
 Pair this powerful Ghost type move with Psycho Cut to maximize your damage; however, if your Mewtwo knows Psystrike do not TM this move away!
 It's a Legacy move that will cost you an Elite TM to get back.